 Each student is assigned a locker.
 You are expected to use the locker assigned to you.
-The number of your locker can be found on your schedule.
-The combination to your locker will be given to you during orientation or you may get it by stopping by the Guidance Office at any time.
 Do not share it with anyone!
 Lockers must be kept locked at all times.
 The school is not responsible for anything taken from your locker.
 Lockers are school property and are subject to inspection by school personnel.
 Barberton School Board policy will be followed if an administrator determines a search may be appropriate.